 The stagecoach was passing that moment, by chance.

 He held up the stagecoach, and down went his pants.

 “Dag nab it!” he blurted.
 “Dad blame it!
 Aw, no!”

-then hoisted his trousers, but dropped all the dough.
+then hoistedhoist to raise or lift, especially by some mechanical appliance. his trousers, but dropped all the dough.

 He ran for the hills with his britches held high,